How to become a sponsor.

 Once we receive your submission, we will give you our initial assessment of whether your application is likely to meet the sponsor approval criteria.
 If our initial assessment is positive, we will then invite you to submit a formal application.

 As part of the approval process, we are likely to request additional information to support the application.
-In addition, our Sponsor Supervision team staff will carry out an onsite visit and conduct a review of your systems and controls, review recent transaction files and conduct interviews with senior management.
+In addition, our Primary Market Specialist Supervision team staff will carry out a review which is likely to look at your systems and controls and, recent transaction files and we will also conduct interviews with senior management.
 The review will focus on how the firm is likely to perform the sponsor role and the experience, skillset and expertise of your proposed sponsor staff.
 We will seek to satisfy ourselves that the applicant, if approved, is likely to meet our competence requirements.

-Once approved as a sponsor, firms need to comply with LR 8 which imposes a number of positive duties on sponsors.
-They must comply with the criteria for approval as a sponsor on an ongoing basis (LR 8.6.6R) and have an obligation to notify the FCA in a number of situations (LR 8.3.5AR and LR 8.7.8R).
+The sponsor regime is governed by Listing Rule 8 which imposes a number of positive duties on sponsors.
+Approved sponsors must comply with the criteria for approval as a sponsor on an ongoing basis (LR 8.6.6R) and must notify the FCA in a number of situations (LR 8.3.5AR and LR 8.7.8R).
 For further information on sponsor notifications see our Technical Note 711.1.